Freedom

 “Though similar in appearance, freedom and anarchy are poles apart.
 True freedom is born out of inner discipline and is a characterized by an internal calm, unaffected by the inevitable ups and downs of life.
 Anarchy, on the other hand, is to dance to the tune of the mind’s whims and moods without thought of the consequences” Swami Paramatmananda.

 When we say ‘freedom’, do we also include the freedom to keep a positive and conductive routine?
 The ability to finish what we started, and to know when it’s time to be able to simply let go?
 What about the freedom to be dedicated and sincere?
-The liberty to be alone or completely still?
-I’m free to be what I want, dress how I wish, do as I please – but, do I have the freedom to sit quietly, content and happy?
+The liberty to be completely still?
+I may be free to be what I want, dress how I wish, do as I please – but, do I have the freedom to sit quietly, content and happy within?

 Inner freedom

 Am I free, within my own, very self?
 Free from my old bad habits?
-Free within my restless mind? within my emotional state?
-Am I free to be at peace when and where I please, to be tranquil and to not get angry?
-Am I free to stop worrying when I decide to?
+Free to detach myself from my restless mind? am I free within my emotional state?
+Am I free to be at peace when and where I please? to be tranquil and pleased?
+Am I free to stop worrying and getting angry when I decide to?
 To smile whenever I wish?

-Personally, when I visualize the term ‘freedom’, I spread my wings and fly, high in the endless sky, with no worry, no boundary.
-But, when I look at the birds and watch them fly, I wonder, are they really free?
+The term freedom for many can be visualized as spreading one’s wings and flying, high in the endless sky, with no worry, no boundary.
+But, when we look at the birds and watch them fly, one may wonder, are they really free?
 Do they worry about their next meal or fear being caught?
 Is the river free to flow?
 Can it choose otherwise?
 If there is no choice, how can we know we are free?

 Real freedom

-Real freedom, worth longing for, is not financial nor is it external; true freedom, a state of being free, is freedom from being a slave to our mind and impulses, free from serving our craving for pleasure and running away from pain.
+Real freedom, worth longing for, is not financial nor is it external; true freedom, a state of being free.
+Freedom from being a slave to our mind and impulses, free from serving our petty craving for momentary pleasure and running away from pain and difficulties.
 Ultimate freedom is going beyond this life and death cycle that we live in and cling on to.

-Real freedom is the ability to simply be; free from the endless restlessness, the endless inner chatter, inner fight.
-Freedom is to be completely detached and simultaneously completely present and open, able to love and do with all our heart, freedom to laugh and to fully trust.
+Real freedom is the ability to simply be true to ourselves.
+Freedom worth longing for is freedom from the endless restlessness, the endless inner chatter, inner fight.
+Freedom is to be completely detached and simultaneously completely present and open clear and calm.
+To able to love and do so with all our heart, freed to laugh and to fully trust.

-By the greatest masters and ancient teachings, we are told that freedom, real freedom, is the only goal and aim of life.
-Attaining absolute freedom is not only a matter of endless dedicated effort, by also pure and innocent longing, strong will and divine grace.
+The greatest masters and ancient teachings talk about that freedom, real freedom, and it is the only goal and aim of life.
+Attaining absolute freedom is not only a matter of endless dedicated effort, by it is also must be supported by pure and innocent longing, strong will and divine grace.
 The path that leads to freedom is the spiritual quest; it is the road back to our real home, to real peace, to the divine itself.